IDY12345/recipe/README.md

 # Recipe Finder

-A simple Recipe Finder calling the Recipe Search API from edamam.com
+A simple Recipe Finder calling the Recipe Search API from edamam.com.
+# Features

+Type in ingredients or a recipe name in the searchbar to get up to 100 results;
+Calories Filter ranging from 0 to 9000;
+Each result shows:
+    - Name
+    - Image
+    - Calories per serving
+    - Link to official recipe source

 # Getting Started with Create React App